nicwulab/SARS2_HR1_DMS_Abs/README.md

-## Deep mutational scanning of SARS-CoV-2 spike HR1 under selection of a public antibody clonotype
+## Characterizing the epitope of a public antibody clonotype to SARS-CoV-2 spike HR1 using deep mutational scanning
 This README describes the analysis in:
 LINK TO PAPER

 ### Input files: